kpsdev1/Treats-Sweet-Shop/README.md

 - As a Superuser I can delete a product from the site.
 - As a User I can add a product to my shopping cart so that I can purchase it.
 - As a User I can Update my shopping cart so that I can change what's in my cart before checking out.
-- As a User I can remove a product from my cart so that can remove it an purchase the other items in my cart.
+- As a User I can remove a product from my cart so that I can remove it and purchase the other items in my cart.
-- As a User I can Leave a review so that share my experience of shopping here.
+- As a User I can leave a review so that I can share my experience of shopping here.
-- As a User I can edit my review so that I can I can change it.
+- As a User I can edit my review so that I can change it.
 - As a User I can Delete my review so that I can remove it.

+**EPIC - Administration**
+- As a Site Admin I can administer the site so that I can manage the sites content.
+- As a Site Owner I can Publish Blog posts so that customers can read them.
+- As a Site owner I can make changes to blog posts so that I have full control over them.
+- As a Admin I can have a email newsletter signup so that I can collect emails to send information about upcoming deals.
+- As a Admin I would like to send an order confirmation when a product is purchased so that the user knows that the order went through.
+- As a Admin I want a verification email sent so that so that the user has to verify their account.

 ### Wireframes
 Below are the wireframes for the site that I created using balsamiq.